 This exciting tour takes you along the coastline of Stockton beach passing the Sygna shipwreck on our way to Anna Bay, Boat Harbour, and Fingal Bay before we head over the headlands of Nelson Bay....

 Spend 2 days learning to surf or progressing your surfing whilst discovering the untouched beauty of the Seal Rocks.
-Situated 3 hours from Sydney in the warm waters of the North Coast.
-Enjoy our s...
+At our surf camp, situated 3 hours from Sydney, you’ll enjoy perfect warm water w...

 More Newcastle Tours